patrick-in-Bklyn/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-8](figure/unnamed-chunk-8.png) Imputing Missing Values
 =======================
-Given the variability in data, and assuming a workweek "routine", I filled in missing data by taking the mean activity for each five minute period for each day of the week.
-I then added these data to the day according the day of the week and the period in which data was missing.
+Given the variability in data, and assuming a workweek "routine", I filled in missing data by taking the mean period activity for each each day of the week.
+I then added these data to the day according the day for which data was missing.

 ```r